Some of Cleveland’s most vulnerable communities now have hotspot patrols in a bid to combat antisocial behaviour (ASB.)

-Data from the police, fire brigade and local authorities has been used to identify target areas.
+Data from the police, fire brigade and local authorities was used to identify target areas.

-Hotspot patrols will run within micro-sites in the following council wards in Cleveland:
+Hotspot patrols run in micro-sites within the following council wards:

 Hartlepool